 - Open play sessions are available every day for family and friends to play with their baby or toddler and have access to all of the toys in a clean space at no charge.

-Request Items Needed from the Cruise Ship in Advance
+Request Items You Need in Advance

 - Diapers, wipes and/or baby food in advance, if needed.
 Many ships do not readily keep these items on hand, but you can request them prior to cruising with a baby.
 We opted to bring everything on board with us since we were driving to the port.